 Normal life includes some anxiety and fear.
-In many cases anxiety or fear could motivate us to solve problems, or prepare for upcoming tasks.
-However, when these anxiety and fear linger, these feelings can be overwhelming and may interfere with your academic goals.
+In many cases anxiety or fear could motivate us to solve problems or prepare for upcoming tasks.
+However, when these anxiety and fears linger, these feelings can be overwhelming and may interfere with your academic goals.

 Back to Top

 Some content on this page is saved in PDF format.
 To view these files, download Adobe Acrobat Reader free.
 If you are having trouble reading a document, request an accessible copy of the PDF or Word Document.